you will find specific descriptions and strategies for using

 have many new things to learn.
 In short, you must "unlearn

 what you have learned," to quote a wise Jedi Master.

 site will be presented with the assumption that players have

 already read over the official JKA manual (that comes

-with every legitimate copy of the game), readme documentation
+with every legitimate copy of the game) and the readme

 Items and Power-ups are very important, as they can provide